CosminG1412/personalProjects/README.md

 - a simple weather app where I've implemented the OpenWeatherMap API
 - ToDo: change the background to a dark one when it's evening/night + different images (moon, stars etc)

-# Pacanele
-- a console slot machine using NodeJS

 # FrontEnd Mini Projects
 - a bunch of "entry level" projects using HTML/CSS/Vanilla JS